OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/01-EEG-Setup.md

 Don't bother with the ohm symbols to the right of the buttons with numbers; they are used for impedance measuring, but we won't go into that now.

 d) Now it's time to optimize your Cyton board's channel settings for this setup.
-Click the `Hardware Settings` button above the data oscilloscope display and an array of buttons should appear in place of the `Time Series` montage:
+Click the `Hardware Settings` button above the data oscilloscope display and an array of buttons should appear in place of the `Time Series` montage.
+The `Hardware Settings` that are configured when you first open the GUI set every channel to EEG mode (Included in BIAS with SRB2 On) with a Gain of 24.

 ![Hardware Settings](assets/GettingStartedImages/CytonGS_pic3.png)